Bad Faith Analyzer

 Check if your landlord's handling of your deposit shows signs of bad faith, which may entitle you to penalty damages.

-California Penalties: Up to 2x deposit amount for bad faith
+California Penalties: Up to 2x the deposit for bad faith retention

 Answer these questions about your situation:

-For deductions over $125, did the landlord provide receipts?
+For deductions over $125, did the landlord provide receipts/invoices?

 What is "Bad Faith" Retention?

 Bad faith means the landlord knowingly or recklessly withheld your deposit without valid justification.
-It's more than a simple mistake—it suggests intentional wrongdoing.
+It's more than a simple mistake.
+It suggests intentional or willful noncompliance.

 Examples of bad faith: